 Source: Erlanger Health System

-While the ER will be full service, it will not function as a trauma center.
-Those cases will continue to be treated at Erlanger's Baroness Campus on East Third Street.
+While the ER will be full service, it will not function as a trauma center, officials said, and those cases will continue to be treated at Erlanger's Baroness Campus on East Third Street.

-The area serviced by Erlanger is one of the region's fastest-growing.
-Last fall, Erlanger officials estimated about 200,000 people live in the area served by Erlanger East, and they expect that number to climb to about 214,000 by 2014.
+Winick estimates about 200,000 people currently live in the area served by Erlanger East, and expects that number to jump to about 214,000 by 2014.